Case Studies

 She wrote and designed a newsletter called "Energy Tips."
 It was a friendly, two-pager with eye-catching graphics, a folksy tone, and easy-to-read tips for energy efficiency.
 Distributed onsite and by email, this newsletter fostered a sense of shared responsibility for energy use in the building.

-When the 10% increase was announced, there wasn't a single complaint.
+When the 10 percent increase was announced, there wasn't a single complaint.
 Unit owners even thanked Wayne for his efforts during the annual meeting.

 People often come to me during a time of uncertainty.